 The demand for in person volunteering is continuing to grow as the needs in our communities grow and less people are volunteering in person.
 Here are areas where we are seeing a larger need:

-Food Banks: There is a growing need for in person volunteering, especially for food banks, which are seeing a significant increase in demand and a large decrease in the number of volunteers.
+- Food Banks: There is a growing need for in person volunteering, especially for food banks, which are seeing a significant increase in demand and a large decrease in the number of volunteers.
 According to a survey of the nation’s food banks in March conducted from Feeding America, 98% reported increased demand for food assistance and 67% of Food Banks are currently accepting and are in need of volunteers.
-With over 14,000 opportunities, you can find ways to volunteer at your local food bank.
+With over 14,000 volunteers needed, you can find ways to volunteer at your local food bank.

-3. Help with COVID-19
+3. Help With COVID-19

 As you are reading about the challenges people are facing from COVID-19, you may be wanting to contribute your time and energy to causes that are directly supporting communities in need.
 Through the Help with Covid-19 Portal, you can select from over 366,000 virtual and local volunteers currently needed across the United States to aid communities impacted by the coronavirus.